-C. Allocation of Investor Relations' and Board of Directors' Expenses
+C. Allocation of Investor Relations and Board of Directors Expenses

-5 Q. Has the Commission identified any specific requirements regarding Minnesota 6 Power's cost allocations for this rate case filing?
+Q. Has the Commission identified any specific requirements regarding Minnesota Power's cost allocations for this rate case filing?

-A. No. The Commission did, however, direct in our 2009 rate case (Docket No. E015/GR-09-1151) that Minnesota Power provide background information about the Investor Relations and Shareholder Services ("Investor Relations") and Board of Director costs - including how costs of these activities are allocated between shareholders and customers and why the allocation is reasonable.
-Minnesota Power did provide that information as required without issue in our 2016 Rate Case, and I am providing updated information in my testimony - although not required - for informational purposes.
+A. No. The Commission did, however, previously direct Minnesota Power to provide background information about the Investor Relations and Shareholder Services ("Investor Relations") and Board of Directors costs-including how costs of these activities are allocated between shareholders and customers and why the allocation is